|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 With SMRs there are practical limits to the physical sizes of individual components such as reactor pressure vessels, steam generators, turbines, heat exchange bundles, transformers, I beams, etc.

 It is of paramount importance that each module be fully specified and factory tested for specification compliance so that when the modules arrive at the reactor site everything fits together easily and operates as intended.

 Thus an economical nuclear generating station consists of an assembly of modest size modules.

 In the case of a fast neutron power reactor the required sodium pool size is too large to transport as a single unit.
 However, the sodium pool can be assembled on site from factory fabricated subassemblies.
-The reactor fuel tubes and fuel bundles can be factory fabricated so that they are ready for on-site core assembly and installation.
+The reactor fuel tubes and fuel bundles can be factory fabricated so that they are ready for on-site assembly and installation.
 The heat exchange bundles are prefabricated.
-Thus, subject to on-time module delivery, a fast neutron reactor can be rapidly assembled on site.
+Thus, subject to on-time module delivery, a modular fast neutron reactor can be rapidly assembled on site.

 Some basic rules of thumb are:

 1) Maximum length of an individual long rigid object such as an I beam is 20 m.

 2) Absolute maximum diameter of a cylindrical object or module is 6 m but 5 m is much less expensive to transport;